 Equal Employment Opportunity Policy

 The University of North Alabama recognizes the importance of equal employment opportunities for all.
-It is, therefore, the policy of the University to afford equal opportunities in education and in employment to qualified persons regardless of age, color, disability, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status in accordance with all applicable federal and state constitutions, laws, and valid regulations.
+It is, therefore, the policy of the University to afford equal opportunities in education and in employment to qualified persons regardless of age, color, disability, genetic information, national origin, race, religion, gender, sexual orientation, or veteran status in accordance with all applicable federal and state constitutions, laws, and valid regulations.
 The coordinators for nondiscrimination policies are: for students, Irons Law Firm, 219 North Court Street, Florence, AL 35630; for employees, the Director of Human Resources and Affirmative Action, Bibb Graves Hall or telephone 205-760-4291.
 Any alleged violations of this policy should be reported immediately to the appropriate coordinator.
 No student, faculty member, or other university employee will be treated adversely or retaliated against for the use of this policy.

 To comply with the declaration set forth above, the University will, in all solicitations and advertisements for employees placed by or on behalf of the University, state its position as an equal opportunity employer.
 The University will broadly publish and circulate its policy of equal opportunity by inclusion in all correspondence, media communication, and printed matter for employment purposes.

 The University will engage the services of only those professional organizations, employment agencies, contractors, or agents whose policies are in accordance with the equal employment opportunity policy of the University.